-- Only lace-up shoes are permitted. - Must have a 3/8 to 1 inch instep (defined heel). - Yard, Work Train, Wreck Train, Wire Train and Conductor/ Flagman must wear boots that offer ankle support (minimum 5 inch height, measured from the inside boot).
-Optional for Train Service employees working passenger trains.
+- Only lace-up shoes are permitted.

+- Must have a 3/8 to 1 inch instep (defined heel).

+- Must wear boots that offer ankle support.

 c) Socks and Hosiery

 - Socks or hosiery are required. - Solid crew length socks in navy blue or black are required with long uniform pants. - Solid navy blue, black or white socks are required with short uniform pants. - Patterned socks such as argyle are not permitted. - Hosiery or tights must be worn with a skirt or dress and must be skin tone, navy blue or black, no visible patterns.